Skip to content

 Troubleshooting

-Got no valuable response from https://...
 Check the --url, --device-id, --username and --password parameters.
 Verify that the API user has query permissions and that the storage system REST API is reachable.

-This operation fails to be performed because of the unauthorized REST.
 This is a known transient issue with the Huawei REST API.
-The check retries automatically up to 9 times.
+The check makes up to three attempts and forces a fresh login before the second one.
 If the error persists, verify the API credentials and session timeout settings.

 Credits, License